-Please find below three sections addressing the following three issues:
+Please find below these sections addressing the following three issues:

 - What is unique about psychologists?

 - What are good questions you can ask a doctor to see if they are a good fit?

 - What kind of training must a psychologist undergo before they can become a licensed psychologist?